Azerbaijan's Oil Price Goes Up

-(MENAFN- AzerNews) The price of Azeri LT CIF Augusta increased by $0.9 amounting to
+(MENAFN- AzerNews) The price of Azerbaijan's Azeri LT CIF oil in the world market

 barrel.